mdn/content/files/en-us/web/javascript/guide/expressions_and_operators/index.md

 Chaining assignments or nesting assignments in other expressions can result in surprising behavior.
 For this reason, some JavaScript style guides [discourage chaining or nesting assignments][discourage assignment chaining]).
-Nevertheless, assignment chaining and nesting may occur in sometimes, so it is important to be able to understand how it works.
+Nevertheless, assignment chaining and nesting may occur sometimes, so it is important to be able to understand how they work.

 [discourage assign chain]: https://github.com/airbnb/javascript/blob/master/README.md#variables--no-chain-assignment